Lascia ch'io pianga: History

 Its melody is first found in act 3 of Handel's 1705 opera Almira as a sarabande; the score for this can be seen on page 81 of Vol. 55 of Friedrich Chrysander.
 Handel then used the tune for the aria "Lascia la spina, cogli la rosa", or "Leave the Thorn, Take the Rose", for the character Piacere in part 2 of his 1707 oratorio Il trionfo del Tempo e del Disinganno (which was much later, in 1737, revised as Il trionfo del Tempo e della Verità).

 Four years after that, in 1711, Handel used the music again, this time for his London opera Rinaldo and its act 2 aria "Lascia ch'io pianga" ("Let me weep"), a heartfelt plea for her liberty addressed by the character Almirena to her abductor Argante.
 Rinaldo was a triumph, and it is with this work that the aria is chiefly associated.

 The aria has since been recorded by many artists, and is featured in several films including Farinelli; All Things Fair by Bo Widerberg; L.I.E. by Michael Cuesta; Antichrist and Nymphomaniac, both by Lars von Trier.
-Most recently in 2023, it featured in instrumental form, within the score of the anime film The Imaginary by Studio Ponoc.
+In 2023, it featured in instrumental form, within the score of the anime film The Imaginary by Studio Ponoc.
+Most recently, in 2025, it featured in the film We Bury the Dead.